leighwest/Cocktails/README.md

 You can view a live version of the app [here](https://leigh-west-cocktails.web.app/).

-The four screenshots below visualise the:
+The three screenshots below visualise the:
    1) Landing page;
    2) Search results; and
    3) Recipe page.